 In January, GoPro released a major update to the Fusion desktop and mobile apps just in time for CES.

 – Stabilization performance has improved tremendously.
 It appears that you can apply the new stabilization to previous clips.
 Another benefit is that it appears stabilization drifting has been fixed.
 See a sample video under stabilization below.

 The mobile app has improved as well.
-Most importantly, they added the overcapture feature.
-And the Android version of the GoPro app is now able to connect to Fusion, although compatibility is rather spotty.
-For example, on my Samsung S8+, I can connect to the Fusion and see a live preview, but if I try to view photos or videos, the app disconnects from the Fusion.
+Most importantly, they added the overcapture feature to the iOS version.
+And the Android version of the GoPro app is now able to connect to Fusion (assuming your phone is designated as ‘compatible’) but there is no overcapture mode, nor is it possible to share a 360 photo or video from the app.
 I am assuming that GoPro will be able to fix these issues.

 How to shoot with the GoPro Fusion

 In general, shooting with the Fusion is pretty straightforward, and is identical to the way Hero 5 Black or Hero 6 Black works, except that there is no touchscreen.